by Edward Ortiz

-One can say that Turing bridged the gap between logic and the physical world.
-Thought and action.
-Computer programs and practical machinery.
-But it was Turing's secretive work for the British Government during World War II that allowed Turing the opportunity to use his genuis for another cause-the saving of lives.
-While German U-Boats prowled the North Atlantic sinking British ships at will, Turing was hard at work at the British cryptanalytic headquarters at Bletchley Park.
+One can say that Turing bridged the gap between logic and the physical world, thought and action, computer programs and practical machinery.
+But it was Turing's secretive work for the British Government during World War II that allowed Turing the opportunity to use his genuis for another cause: the saving of lives.
+While German U-Boats prowled the North Atlantic sinking British ships, Turing was hard at work in the British cryptanalytic headquarters at Bletchley Park.
 At Bletchley, Turing designed machines that would help crack the German "Enigma" code.
-Once broken, the Allies were able to shift the balance of the war in the North Atlantic.
+Once the code was broken, the Allies were able to shift the balance of the war in the North Atlantic.

-After the war Turing published "Computing Machinery and Intelligence"-considered a seminal work dealing with Artificial Intelligence and Philosophy.
-Turing also ventured into the area of morphogenisis-the theory of growth and form in biology.
-Turing was also dealing with a machine's ability to think, and the possibility of building intelligent machines.
+After the war, Turing published "Computing Machinery and Intelligence," a seminal work dealing with Artificial Intelligence and Philosophy.
+Turing also ventured into the area of morphogenisis - the theory of growth and form in biology.
+Turing was also exploring a machine's ability to think, as well as the possibility of building intelligent machines.

-As befalls many geniuses, Turing met an untimely death.
-On June 7, 1954 he was found dead.
+Turing met an untimely death.
+On June 7, 1954, he was found dead.
 Many labelled the death accidental owing to the fact that Turing kept many poisonous bottles about his house.
-The coroner listed Turing's death a suicide.
+The coroner deemed Turing's death a suicide.
 The world will never know for sure.
-More importantly is what is known...the fact Alan Mathison Turing gave science, and the world, the very groundwork which made the intelligent computer a thing of reality and infinite wonder-a truly heroic task!
+More important is what is known: the fact that Alan Mathison Turing gave science, and the world, the groundwork which made the intelligent computer a thing of reality and infinite wonder.
+What a truly heroic life!

 Page created on 6/14/2010 11:45:40 AM